 - Sauté the onion until soft and golden.
 Add the oregano and stir.
 Add the squash and stir.
 Let this sauté for a moment, and then deglaze the pot with sherry.

 - Pour in the stock, bring to a boil and then turn the heat to low.
-Cover the pot and simmer.
+Cover and simmer.

-- This squash soup is meant to be on the thick side, but if you find the consistency is too thick for you, just add a bit more stock until it’s how you like it.
+Recipe Tip: This squash soup is meant to be on the thick side, but if you find the consistency is too thick for you, just add a bit more stock until it’s the consistency you want.

-- If you're not sure exactly how to "season to taste," follow this guide.
-It's especially important in this recipe because of the cayenne pepper.
-A touch of heat is fantastic with subtly sweet squash, but be careful not to add too much.
-(And skip it if you don't want it to be spicy at all.)
-The sugar is important in this recipe because much like salt, it helps bring out the natural flavors of the ingredients — in this case, the sweet nutty flavor of the squash.
+Pro Tips: If you're not sure exactly how to season to taste, follow my guide on How to Season.
+It's especially important in this recipe because of the cayenne pepper -- it will bring out its flavor and heat.
+The touch of sugar is also important because much like salt, it helps bring out the natural flavors of the ingredients — in this case, the sweet nutty flavor of the squash.

 Can you make it ahead?